-Abell has master’s degrees in engineering and management, and a bachelor’s degree in engineering from Massachusetts Institute of Technology.
+Abell has master’s degrees in engineering and management, and a bachelor’s degree in engineering from the Massachusetts Institute of Technology.

-Prior to joining AWS, he was an urban development specialist in the East Asia Department of the Asian Development Bank, where he led smart cities infrastructure loans and technical assistance in the People's Republic of China and Mongolia, where he piloted the use of innovation solutions to enhance community-based urban upgrading and regeneration.
+Prior to joining AWS, he was an urban development specialist in the East Asia Department of the Asian Development Bank (ADB), where he led smart cities infrastructure loans and technical assistance in the People's Republic of China and Mongolia, where he piloted the use of innovation solutions to enhance community-based urban upgrading and regeneration.

 Prior to ADB, he spent 7 years at the World Bank in Washington DC and Hanoi, Viet Nam where he co-led and supported several urban infrastructure projects with a focus on upgrading low-income areas and developing integrated urban infrastructure in selected Asian and African cities.